venikman/FPF/FPF-Spec.md

 | **Parts**    | Motor, impeller, seals, housing        | Axioms, definitions, theorems, datasets         |
 | **Whole**    | Operable assembly that moves fluid     | Coherent body of knowledge predicting phenomena |

 Showing the **same structural slots** filled by a machine and a theory demonstrates the **substrate‑independent universality** of `U.Holon`.
-This is the didactic “Tell–Show–Show” anchor required by the Style‑Guide for \[A]‑patterns.
+This is the didactic “Tell–Show–Show” anchor required by the Style‑Guide for architectural patterns.

 ### A.1:6 - Bias-Annotation — Boundary-first modelling risks